Cheesebaron/Cheesebaron.MvxPlugins/PULL_REQUEST_001.md

 The Target strings define a set of folders that are under the lib folder in the package.
 NuGet when it is setting up packages for the first time, for each project in the solution, must select one only of these directories and link the project to the assemblies in that folder.
-It also creates a packages.config folder and records details of these linkages for subsequent package restore process.
+It also creates a packages.config file and records details of the directories these linkages for subsequent package restore process.

 The naming convention for these Target Strings is documented in [NuGet Enforced Package Conventions](https://docs.nuget.org/create/enforced-package-conventions) but seems to be hopelessly out of date.